 Playful, yet elegant dinnerware for everyday use.

 Thank you for visiting this site dedicated to Matthew Hardwick’s pottery, experiences and inspirations.
-For the store, please go to Clay Store to view different pottery options.
+For the store, please go to Clay Store to view different pottery options ready for purchase.

 Please, note the images above are samples.
 The forms and colors of my work will be changing over the next few months as I try out different color palettes and different glazes.
 Right now durability tests are being conducted on these earthenware samples to ensure they will be food, microwave and dishwasher safe.